 ChatGPT Won't Cross-Reference Multiple Files

 ChatGPT handles multiple files by “retrieve-per-question,” not “read everything then synthesize.”
-Each prompt triggers a relevance ranking across chunks, then only top-k chunks reach context.
+Each prompt triggers a relevance ranking across the chunks of every attached file, and only the top-scoring chunks reach the model’s context.
 With three similar files, the most relevant one crowds out the other two; without an explicit “compare” cue, the model answers from whichever file won the ranking.
-Cross-file synthesis fails not because the model is unwilling, but because two of the three files never reached its eyes.
-The fix: explicit file naming + structured comparison prompts that force every file into retrieval.
+Cross-file synthesis fails not because the model is unwilling, but because two of the three files never reached its context.
+The fix: explicit file naming plus a structured comparison prompt that forces every file into retrieval.

 Common causes